-- The Agency's ADR program is organizationally located within the immediate Office of the Director, CSOSA. - The Agency's ADR program provides: - An opportunity for a confidential and informal resolution of employee concerns at the lowest possible level, while allowing the parties to participate actively in the settlement of workplace disputes; and - An informal and speedy alternative to the traditional EEO process by providing ADR to aggrieved applicants and employees during the EEO pre-complaint and formal process. - The ADR program adheres to core principles and is: - Voluntary; - Neutral; - Confidential; - Flexible; and. - Designed to help the parties potentially reach an enforceable settlement agreement. - CSOSA and PSA offer mediation to resolve workplace disputes by providing a confidential process that involves a neutral third-party who assists parties in resolving disputes.
-During this process the following applies: - All parties must participate in good faith; - Any party has the right to opt-out of the process for any reason and at any point before the parties sign a settlement agreement; and - Under no circumstances will a party be forced to accept the other party's offer to resolve the dispute. - ADR activities are confidential.
+- The Agency's ADR program is organizationally located within the immediate Office of the Director, CSOSA. - The Agency's ADR program provides: - An opportunity for a confidential and informal resolution of employee concerns at the lowest possible level, while allowing the parties to participate actively in the settlement of workplace disputes; and - An informal and speedy alternative to the traditional EEO process by providing ADR to aggrieved applicants and employees during the EEO pre-complaint and formal process. - The ADR program adheres to the following core principles: - Voluntary participation; - Neutrality; - Confidentiality; - Self-determination; - Flexibility; and - Services designed to help the parties to reach resolution. - CSOSA and PSA offer mediation to resolve workplace disputes by providing a confidential process that involves a neutral third party who assists parties in seeking to resolve disputes.
+During this process, the following applies: - All parties must participate in good faith; - Any party has the right to opt out of the process for any reason and at any point before the parties sign a settlement agreement; and - Under no circumstances will a party be forced to accept the other party's offer to resolve the dispute. - ADR activities are confidential.
 Neutrals must, to the maximum extent permissible by law, keep information given to them confidential unless given permission by all parties to use the information for specific purposes.
-However, neutrals must report matters of gross misconduct, criminal conduct, or other significant violations of law.
+However, neutrals must report matters that fall into the following exceptions: - gross misconduct; - criminal conduct; - threats to harm oneself or others; or - other significant violations of law.